Wave equations with moving potentials: Abstract

 \section{Abstract}

-In this paper, we study the endpoint reversed Strichartz estimates along general time-like trajectories for wave equations in $\mathbb{R}^{3}$.
-We also discuss some applications of the reversed Strichartz estimates and the structure of wave operators to the wave equation with one potential.
+In this paper, we study the some reversed Strichartz estimates along general time-like trajectories for wave equations in $\mathbb{R}^{3}$.
+Some applications of the reversed Strichartz estimates and the structure of wave operators to the wave equation with one potential are also discussed.
 These techniques are useful to analyze the stability problem of traveling solitons.